 Located in: Romania

-If you are looking to study medicine in Bucharest, Romania, you are very close to reaching your goal.
+If you are looking to study medicine or dentistry in Bucharest, Romania, you are very close to reaching your goal.
 Carol Davila University of Medicine and Pharmacy is well renowned and has an excellent reputation in the medical world.
 Its top-quality education and the introduction of new technologies boost students' academic performance immensely.

 Carol Davila University is, in fact, the oldest medical school in Romania.
 Its location is in Bucharest, the capital of Romania and one of the safest cities in all of Eastern Europe.